supervisely-ecosystem/resize-images/README.md

 # Overview

-This apps allows to resize both images and their annotations.
+This application allows to resize both images and their annotations.
 The result  will be saved in a new project.

 # How To Use